Apple iOS 10 Battery-Drain Fiasco Still Infuriating Users | NewsFactor Network

 Apple iOS 10 Battery-Drain Fiasco Still Infuriating Users

 Products from Apple have never exactly led the pack when it comes to battery life.
-Users have complained that everything from the MacBook to the iPad to the iPhone all tend to lose their charges much faster than their Android competitors.
+Users have complained that devices ranging from the MacBook to the iPad to the iPhone all tend to lose their charges much faster than their Android competitors.

 But Apple’s battery-drain problems only seem to have gotten worse since the release of iOS 10 in September.
 Following the latest release of the company's mobile operating system, many users have complained that their iPhones not only drain the battery quickly, but oftentimes will spontaneously shut off once the battery level reaches 30 percent.